-- (a) The identification of the applicant/permit holder, property and the nature of the application that was the subject of the hearing. - (b) The decision and reasons to cancel, refuse or approve the application.
+- (a) The identification of the applicant, property and the nature of the application that was the subject of the hearing. - (b) The decision to refuse or approve the application.
 A copy of the Hearing Board resolution should be attached.

-The written Notice of Decision will be forwarded to the applicant/permit holder by registered mail.
+It is recommended that the written Notice of Decision be forwarded to the applicant by registered mail.
 A sample Notice of Decision and cover letter has been included as Appendix D.